-Students are recognized during Sisk Kids Can! assemblies for their academic and behavioral achievements.
-Students are not only recognized during assemblies, but also in their classrooms and during recess.
+Students are recognized during Super Star Assemblies for their academic and behavioral achievements.
+Students are not only recognized during assemblies but also in their classrooms and during recess.
+Students caught doing good are referred to the office and their good actions are announced in the morning announcements.
 Teachers write positive notes about students and the principal makes calls to the student's family.
-An attendance reward system has been established school wide which has proven to increase student attendance.
-An area of focus for Sisk Elementary is to reduce the number of chronically absent students.
+An attendance reward system has been established school-wide in an effort to increase student attendance.
+An area of focus for Dena Boer Elementary School is to reduce the number of chronically absent students.